frankPairs/api-design-patterns-notes/README.md

     - Its fields describes their properties.
     - Relationships between them.
   - Hierarchical relationships tend to reflect the containment or ownership between resources.
-  - Hierarchical relationships make sense when a child resource can have only one parent, like the relationship between a mother and her son.
+  - Hierarchical relationships make sense when a child resource can have only one parent, like the relationship between a folder and a file.
   - Before creating an API resource relationship, be sure that is really necessary.
   - In-line vs in-reference data, when should use each of them?
 Depends on how often you think data is going to be necessary and the structure of them:
     - In-line data should be use when data is not complex and it is going to be necessary for clients very often.
     - In-reference data should be use when data is complex and it is not going to be requested very often by clients.
   - Not everything in an API is a resource.
-Creating unnecessary resources can create deep hierarchies which will increase the interaction between your clients and the API.
+Creating unnecessary resources can end up with deep hierarchies which will make more difficult the interaction between your clients and the API.
     - Things that are always related to the same resource can be defined as data types.
     - Do you need to interact with a resource in isolation?
 Or it is always linked to another one?
-Answering those question can provide you a hint of if a resource is really necessary.
+Answering those questions can provide you a hint of if a resource is really necessary.

+## Chapter 5 - Data types and defaults

+- Serialization vs deserialization.
+  - Converting from language data representation to language-agnostic data representation (eg: JSON, XML) is called **Serialization**.
+  - Converting language-agnostic data representation to language data representation is called **Deserialization**.
+- Boolean data type.
+  - Zero value is *false*.
+  - Positive names are easier to understand than negative ones (eg: **allowedNumbers** vs **disallowedNumbers**)
+- Number data type.
+  - Zero value is *0* or *0.0*.
+  - Number data types should be used when we expect clients of the API to do any kind of arithmetic operation with the field's value.
+For example, using numbers for ids is not a good fit.
+  - Serialize number data types to string could be an option for avoiding mismatches when client's programming language does not have appropiate native representation.
+- String data type.
+  - Zero value is *""*.
+  - An API should use UTF-8 encoding format unless there is any special reason not to do it.
+  - In order to create a predictable API, we should reject any string that exceed the size limit or that are not using the expected encoding format.
+- Enumeration data type.
+  - Advantages of using enumeration data type:
+    - Easier validation.
+    - Compresion because its data representation is usually using numbers instead of strings.
+  - API requests and responses should avoid use enumerations.
+In order to provide a better readibility, we should use strings.
+- List data type.
+  - It should be atomic, which means that if one item of the list needs to be update, the entire list should be replaced.
+  - It should not be possible to update a list field from a resource.
+For example, if we have a resource called Book where Book.categories is a list, book categories cannot be update using the Book resource API.
+Instead, we should use the Category resource API.
+  - It should have a size limit in order to avoid potential performance issues, specially when the resource can grow dynamically.
+Pagination is one of the mechanism to control the list size on an API response.
+- Map data type.
+  - Two kind of data types:
+    - **Custom data types maps** contains well defined fields and their types.
+    - **Dynamic data types maps** are dynamic data structures where we don't know their fields.
+These kind of maps are very useful for saving arbitrary data.
+  - In case of dynamic maps, it is important to bound the size of map's keys and values (for example, a key cannot contain more than 50 characters).

+## Chapter 6 - Resource identification